HabibOwaisi/HabibOwaisi/README.md

 * 🤝  I'm open to collaborating on Data Science Projects
 * ⚡  Sherlock Holmes: transforming the ordinary into extraordinary that others overlook

+Here are some ideas to get you started:

+- 🔭 I’m currently working on ML/DL
+- 🌱 I’m currently learning Medical Imaging Analysis
+- 👯 I’m looking to collaborate on Data Science Projects
+- 🤔 I’m looking for help with NLP EMR
+- 💬 Ask me about Transitioning into Data Science
+- 📫 How to reach me: owaisihabib300@gmail.com
+- ⚡ Fun fact: Like a modern-day Sherlock Holmes, I sift through the data, unearthing insights that others might overlook, transforming the ordinary into extraordinary conclusions
+-->

 ### Skills